 Thank you for stopping by this part of the website to learn more about how to become a Catholic Christian.
 No doubt God has already been at work in your life, drawing you closer to himself and his Church.
-Have a look around this page, and as you have questions, please don't hesitate to contact me, Patrick Conley (651.357.1340).
-I'd be happy to talk with you further.
+If you would like more information, please call 651.228.1766.

 What do I do until RCIA begins?

 Sometimes people will inquire about the RCIA/Becoming Catholic process when it is still a long time before the next RCIA year begins (in September).
 This is not a bad thing--and it reminds us that Jesus is not confined to our timetable.
 While RCIA is still the best and correct way of investigating the Catholic faith and moving toward becoming a Catholic, there are a number of things a person can do prior to RCIA to honor Christ's call and to help enrich the journey of RCIA:

 - Pray.
 Incorporate prayer into your daily routine.
 Prayer is an opening of the mind and heart to God.
 It is a conversation with the God who made you, loves you infinitely, and wants to converse with you.

 Step One: If prayer is new to you, start by saying a simple prayer like "Jesus, I want to know and love you more." each moring when you wake up.
 Gradually, add more content.
 Simply speak to God from your heart.